hillelkingqt/GeminiDesk/README.md

 ## 🤝 Let's Build a Dynasty

 Contributions are the lifeblood of open source.
 If you have an idea that's so good it's scary, we want to see it.
+Use the built-in "Share Ideas" button in the app or:

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/MindBlowingFeature`)